 Marieli Guardiola Pope – Artistic Director

-Marieli Guardiola Pope is our Artistic Director, now in her third season at Ballet Conservaotry of South Texas.
+Marieli Guardiola Pope is our Artistic Director, now in her sixth season at Ballet Conservaotry of South Texas.
 Born in Puerto Rico, Mrs. Guardiola Pope began her ballet training at the age of 8 with the Conservatorio de Ballet Concierto de Puerto Rico and at a young age received intense summer training at Ballet National de Cuba.
 Later, she became a member of Ballet Concierto de Puerto Rico and achieved a Principal Soloist position.
 She has performed lead roles in The Nutcracker, Les Sylphides, Swan Lake, Giselle, Don Quixote and Coppeliato to name a few.
 Mrs. Guardiola Pope has performed in St. Thomas, Aruba, Egypt, Taiwan and throughout the United States.
 She has been a guest artist with Berks Ballet Theatre in Pennsylvania, and danced seven seasons with Ballet San Antonio.